krahets/hello-algo/en/docs/chapter_searching/binary_search_edge.md

 To find the rightmost occurrence of `target`, we can reuse the logic for finding the leftmost occurrence of `target`.
 Specifically, we can find the leftmost `target`, and then adjust the result to point to the rightmost `target` by simply adding 1 to the index of the leftmost `target`.

-As shown in the figure below, after the search is complete, pointer $i$ will point to the the position just after the leftmost `target` (i.e., `target + 1`), and pointer $j$ will point to the rightmost `target`.
+As shown in the figure below, after the search is complete, pointer $i$ will point to the position just after the leftmost `target` (i.e., `target + 1`), and pointer $j$ will point to the rightmost `target`.
 Therefore, returning $j$ will give us the right boundary.

 ![Transforming the search for the right boundary into the search for the left boundary](binary_search_edge.assets/binary_search_right_edge_by_left_edge.png)